 Video of the Day

-Exercises such as deadlifts and squats, which incorporate more muscles and allow you to use heavier weights, lead to more muscle stimulation, faster.
-That means accelerated muscle gains and fat loss -- all while spending less total time training.
+Exercises like deadlifts and squats, on the other hand, which incorporate more muscles and allow you to use heavier weights, lead to more muscle stimulation, faster.
+That means accelerated muscle gains and fat loss — all while spending less total time training.

 Curls.
 Shoulder presses.
 Even squats.
 What to all of these exercises have in common?
 If you’re like the average gym rat, you’re probably standing on two legs when you do them.
 But altering the movement so that you’re standing on only one leg can make all of your muscles work harder.

 The following plan uses two leg-specific training sessions per week and has an appropriate balance of exercises that work the back and front-side of your legs.
 It also incorporates lots of single-leg work.
-Perform these workouts for four weeks, making sure you rest at least three for four days between each.
+Perform these workouts for four weeks (do each workout once each week), making sure you rest at least three for four days between each.